daniel-muthukrishna/astrodash/README.md

 6. Click 'Re-fit with priors' to classify.

 7. Click any of the best matches to view the continuum-subtracted binned spectra.
 You may also select a particular type, age, and host of a supernova using the combo boxes.
 You can set the fraction of host galaxy light in the spectrum with the slider.
-You may also change the redshift slider or the line on the x-corr plot to view view changes in redshift.
+You may also change the redshift slider or the line on the x-corr plot to view changes in redshift.

 8. Once you have selected the supernova type, you may use the two arrow buttons to change the supernova template which is plotted.